Buyers beware… you are the consumer, and you have rights.

 later lacked the number of techniques, they simply lowered their standards.

-Other Karate styles use arbitrary standards that are often not standards at
+Other Karate and TKD (Tae Kwon Do) styles use arbitrary standards that are often not standards at

 all.
 Some systems do not even allow a beginning student to wear a white belt.

-Instead, they must earn that by paying to take lessons and paying for a belt
+Instead, they must earn that by paying to take lessons and then paying for a belt

 test.